MicahElliott/pacrat/README.md

 - no version pinning — just a minimum (`vermin`), to allow for native manager upgrades
 - no uninstalls (for now)
 - no writing to the Nestfile (for now, but may feature prompting to update `vermin`)
-- no dependency logic: if you want Clojure, it's on you to specify Java before it
+- no dependency logic: eg, if you want Clojure, it's on you to specify Java before it

 ## Installation